dlozanob/My-Notes/Verilog.md

 ## Tasks

 Are used when any of these:
-- There are delay, timing, or event control constructs in the procedure
+- There are delay, timing, or event control constructs in the task
-- The procedure has zero or more than one output arguments
+- The task has zero or more than one output arguments
-- The procedure has no input arguments
+- The task has no input arguments

 Syntax: